 There are a few limitations of this study that should be pointed out.
-Firstly, to calculate the available white space we assumed that the all the licensed transmitters in the FCC high power DTV transmitters database [3] and the master low power transmitter database are all transmitting [4] and neglected some of the clauses from the FCC ruling 2.
+Firstly, to calculate the available white space we assumed that the all the licensed transmitters in the FCC high power DTV transmitters database and the master low power transmitter database are all transmitting [2], [3] and neglected some of the clauses from the FCC ruling 1.
 If some of the transmitters are off, then sensing rules can help reclaim the additional white space.
-Secondly, we assume that the ITU propagation models predict the reality on the ground to a fair degree [5].
-Thirdly, we are overestimating the number of people served by broadcasters today by assuming that everyone in the noise-limited contour can and does receive a TV signal.
+Secondly, we assume the the ITU propagation models predict the reality on the ground to a fair degree [4].
+Thirdly, we are overestimating the number of people served by broadcasters today by assuming that everyone in the noise limited contour can receive TV signal.